Hurricane Frederic: Lesser Antilles and Puerto Rico

 All rivers in southeastern Puerto Rico swelled and produce significant flooding in adjacent floodplains.
 The discharge of the Rio Santiago near Naguabo reached 100-year levels.
 These floods partially inundated several cities, submerged crops, and damaged numerous roads.
 Major arterial roads to and from Ponce were blocked by floodwater and landslide debris.
 Some portions of Puerto Rico Highway 3 were submerged by water from both the torrential rain and wave action.
-Damage from Frederic in Puerto Rico reached at least US$5 million, though western Puerto Rico sustained minimal damage from the storm.
+Damage from Frederic in Puerto Rico reached at least US$5 million, though northwestern Puerto Rico sustained minimal damage from the storm.
 In St. Thomas, four small homes were destroyed by flooding, and an additional 50 sustained at least partial damage.
 One waterspout was reported off the coast, but did no damage.
 Normally dry coastal guts in St. Croix filled with floodwater from Frederic, damaging homes and other buildings in five communities on St. Croix.
 Culverts, bridges, and heavy beach erosion resulted from rough surf off the coast of the island.
 The floods generated various sewage problems.
-Damage in Virgin Islands also reached at least US$5 million, similar to Puerto Rico.
+Damage in Virgin Islands was estimated to be at least US$5 million.

 Hispaniola and Cuba

-Heavy rains buffeted the islands of Hispaniola and Cuba for several days as Frederic, albeit disorganized, tracked over the Greater Antilles.
-As with Puerto Rico and the Lesser Antilles, precipitation damage was exacerbated by the recent passage of Hurricane David.
+Heavy rains buffeted the islands of Hispaniola and Cuba for several days as a disorganized Frederic tracked over the Greater Antilles.
+As with Puerto Rico and the Lesser Antilles, rain fell on grounds still saturated by the recent passage of Hurricane David.
 In Guantánamo on Cuba's eastern Atlantic coast, at least 6.88 in of rainfall was reported.
 Frederic continued to produce strong winds even as a weak tropical depression south of Cuba, as sustained winds of 46 mph were clocked in Santa Cruz del Sur on September 7.
 However, damage from Frederic in Hispaniola and eastern Cuba remained minimal.

 Frederic's landfall on western Cuba as a redeveloped tropical cyclone was much more significant than its first Cuban landfall.
 Sustained winds peaked at 52 mph in Bahía Honda, Cuba on September 10.
 Despite recent renovations at José Martí International Airport, the lack of a proper drainage system allowed rainfall to inundate the airport, stranding several heads of state that were scheduled to hold a summit and disrupting air traffic to and from the airport for an entire week.
-Heavy precipitation triggered numerous landslides, causing severe damage to infrastructure and over 250 dwellings.
+Heavy rains triggered numerous landslides, causing severe damage to infrastructure and over 250 dwellings.
 Areas at risk for additional landslide activity were declared inhospitable, resulting in the evacuation of 1,200 people.
 Rainfall estimates in Cuba peaked at 5 in.
-A lack of damage reports was evident from western Cuba following Frederic's landfall, though damage estimates were high.